fatma18F/Predicting-Bitcoin-price-movements-using-crypto-market-sentiment-analysis/README.md

 ## Can we do better than a naïve average?

-QWe could assign different weights to different tweets in a "static" fashion.
+We could assign different weights to different tweets in a "static" fashion.
 For instance based on the number of likes, number of followers, number of retweets etc. Then we perform a weighted average instead of a simple average.
 However, we wouldn't consider this a good solution, since a static weighting function is, as the name suggests, not trainable.
 Depending on how we define it, it can thus represent a bottleneck for our model’s accuracy.
-⇨ Make the model figure out a suitable weighting function, based on the tweets metadata, as part of the training process.
+* Make the model figure out a suitable weighting function, based on the tweets metadata, as part of the training process.

 ## Final Model Architecture: